George Bambridge: Career

-After the war, he served with Her Majesty's Diplomatic Service as an honorary attache in the embassies in Madrid August 1922 - resigned July 1924, Brussels October 1924, Madrid, December 1925 - resigned 1928 and Paris June 1929 - resigned 1932.
+After the war, he served with His Majesty's Diplomatic Service as an honorary attache in the embassies in Madrid August 1922 - resigned July 1924, Brussels October 1924, Madrid, December 1925 - resigned 1928 and Paris June 1929 - resigned 1932.

 Marriage

 George Bambridge married Elsie Kipling, daughter of Rudyard Kipling, on 22 October 1924.
 The marriage was at the church of St Margaret's, Westminster; the reception was at the home of Stanley Baldwin, a Kipling family cousin and three times Prime Minister of the United Kingdom.
 The couple, who had no children, moved into Burgh House, Hampstead in 1933 where Rudyard Kipling was a regular visitor.
 Kipling’s last outing was a visit to Burgh House in January 1936 to comfort his son-in-law, who was in bed with bronchitis.
 The following day, the writer was rushed to hospital, where he died a few days later.
-In 1937, the Bambridges left Burgh House having purchased Wimpole Hall, near Cambridge, which they bequeathed to the National Trust.
+In 1937, the Bambridges left Burgh House having purchased Wimpole Hall, near Cambridge.

 Death and afterward

-Bambridge died on 16 December 1943, aged 51, from undisclosed causes, at Wimpole Hall, Cambridgeshire.
+Bambridge died on 16 December 1943, aged 51, from undisclosed causes, at Wimpole Hall.
 His widow died in 1976.
-They are interred in St Andrew's Churchyard, Wimpole.
+They are interred in St Andrew's Churchyard, next to Wimpole Hall.